TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Index.rst

 **Versions**

-TCA properties change between major versions, this main array had significant refactorings especially between core versions 6.2 to 7 LTS, and again between 7 LTS and 8 LTS.
+TCA properties change between major versions.
+This manual had significant refactorings especially between core versions 6.2 to 7 LTS, and again between 7 LTS and 8 LTS.
 Use the version selector of this documentation to select the documentation variant that fits.

 .. _credits: